 We arrived around 1 o’clock and, as suggested on the tickets, parked at Manchester City’s ground then made the five minute walk to Phillips Park.
 As Rowan stepped into the park, he was gobsmacked.
 DINOSAURS!!!
 After admiring the triceratops at the entrance and pretending to be a baby dinosaur popping out of an egg, then spotting thee head of a tyrannosaurus popping through the trees, he literally dragged us to the entrance.

-Once through the gates we were able to look at all the dinosaur on display.
+Once through the gates we were able to look at all the dinosaurs on display.
 Each had a plaque with some information about the dinosaur, so we were able to pass on snippets to Rowan, though how much he took on, I have no idea.
 He was just so excited to see them all.

 The tyrannosaurus had a few younger children a bit scared as he was huge and he didn’t just stand there – he moved and roared as well.
 Rowan was a little nervous too, but after threatening to feed him to the T-Rex, the nerves disappeared and he was on with exploring, and there was lots to discover.